Columbia Crestwood: Budget Hiking Shoe Gone Mid-Tier

 Pros

-- ✓ Lightweight at 0.81 pounds per shoe
+- ✓ Lightweight at 0.81 lbs for extended wear

 - ✓ Minimal break-in period required

-- ✓ Quality construction for the price
+- ✓ Breathable mesh construction for warm weather

 Cons

-- ✗ Cushioning insufficient for heavy loads
+- ✗ Basic cushioning struggles with heavy loads

 Frequently Asked Questions